 The Aidan Jack Seeger Foundation’s Aidan’s Ride SoCal motorcycle event took place this past December in Temecula, California, to help raise awareness and resources for Adrenoleukodystrophy, or ALD, a genetic disease that severely affects the brains and spinal cords of young males, often resulting in death.

 Elisa and Bobby Seeger of Genuine Motorworks and Indian Larry Motorcycles lost their son Aidan to ALD when he was just 7 years old.
 The foundation’s mission is to advocate for ALD newborn screening in every state, and to provide information and fund research that will identify new treatments, therapies, and ultimately a cure.

-With its deep ties to the motorcycle industry, the foundation is able to organize a series of rides—known as “Aidan’s Rides”—throughout the country in a number of urban areas, including Brooklyn, Charlotte, Miami, Philadelphia, Sturgis, and St Louis.
+With its deep ties to the motorcycle industry, the foundation is able to organize a series of rides—known as “Aidan’s Rides”—throughout the country in a number of urban areas, including Brooklyn (New York), Charlotte (North Carolina), Miami, Philadelphia, Sturgis, and St Louis.
 These rides promote the foundation's mission.

-“The Seegers are family to us and we jumped at the chance to help them organize a SoCal edition of Aidan’s ride,” said Mike Deutsch of Biltwell.
+“The Seegers are family to us and we jumped at the chance to help them organize a SoCal edition of Aidan’s ride,” Mike Deutsch of Biltwell said.